ttoney1/sql-program-for-large-scale-administrative-claims-databases/README.md

 Vocabulary: The coding system or vocabulary used (e.g., Read, Gemscript).

-Prevalence: The number of data points or prevalence values recorded.
+Prevalence (Record Count): The number of data points or prevalence values recorded for that vocabulary with the domain.

 Table_Name: The OMOP table where the data is stored (e.g., drug_exposure, condition_occurrence).